alexadamsportfolio/single-body-automaton/the-math-behind-it.md

 ## Closing Remarks

-Progress has been slow, largely due to having little time between my numerous academic, extracurricular, vocational, and social obligations; I hope that I will have more opportunities to pursue my research after I graduate from high school.
-With regards to the single-body-automaton/fish.py project, I am interested in applying the tools of harmonic analysis to decompose the body's trajectory (since complex exponentials have been so ubiquitous thus far), as well as formulating alternative scalar fields whose transformations do not occur instantaneously across the entire space, but which experience some form of causal retardation - that is, locality.
+Progress has been slow due to limitations in free time and in resources for research and computation; I hope that I will have more opportunities to pursue my research alongside pertinent researchers after I graduate from high school.
+With regards to the single-body-automaton/fish.py project, I am interested in applying harmonic analysis to decompose the body's trajectory (since complex exponentials have been so ubiquitous thus far), as well as formulating alternative scalar fields whose transformations do not occur instantaneously across the entire space, but which experience some form of causal retardation - that is, locality.

-Though our equations have been nice and rigorous, it would be nice to visualize what sort of phenomena arise from them; this is why I created the fish.py program.
-And sure enough, fish.py (see below screenshot) reveals an orbit of varying precession and eccentricity very reminiscent of the frame-dragging induced by a rotating black hole, suggesting a connection (no pun intended) to (pseudo-)Riemannian geometry; this isn’t too far-fetched, since the mutual interaction between the body and the scalar field determining its trajectory is greatly analogous to the correspondence of the Einstein-Hilbert action with the Ricci scalar curvature and the metric determinant, as in $S = \frac{1}{2 \kappa} \int R \sqrt{-g} d^4 x$.
+Though our equations have been nice and rigorous, it would be nice to visualize what arises from them; this is why I created the fish.py program.
+And sure enough, fish.py (see below screenshot) reveals an orbit of varying precession and eccentricity very reminiscent of the frame-dragging induced by a rotating black hole, suggesting a connection (no pun intended) to (pseudo-)Riemannian geometry; this is plausible, since the mutual interaction between the body and the underlying scalar field is greatly analogous to the correspondence of the Einstein-Hilbert action with the Ricci scalar curvature and the metric determinant, as in $S = \frac{1}{2 \kappa} \int R \sqrt{-g} d^4 x$.

 <img width="608" height="548" alt="Screenshot 2025-09-21 9 16 29 AM" src="https://github.com/user-attachments/assets/ca00dd51-83a8-4f47-80bb-218c359e6ab1" />